Student guide to harassment and sexual misconduct

 7. Support for those affected

-Support must be provided to students who:
+Support must be provided to students involved in incidents of harassment or sexual misconduct, including those who:

 - want to make an allegation